-Also, take note of any extra support that’s on offer - these can include unlimited support, a tutor helpline, student forums and live online classrooms.
+Also, take note of any extra support that’s on offer - these options can include unlimited online tutor support, a tutor helpline, student forums and live online classrooms.

 The final thing to consider is the structure of the course.
 Some providers will only allow you to enrol at set times of the year or insist that you log a set amount of study hours per week.
 Other providers, like us, take a much more flexible approach that lets you set your own schedule and work at your own pace.

 What works for you will ultimately depend on what other commitments you have and how much flexibility you think you’ll need, so have a good think about this before you settle on a course.

 Plan your studies

 Once you’ve enrolled on your course, get yourself off to a strong start by coming up with a clear plan for your studies, getting yourself organised, and putting that plan into action.

 The first thing to do is buy any extra texts you need for your studies.
 For English Language, this is likely to be a textbook so remember to check that you’re getting the right edition.
 If you’re unsure, always double-check with your course provider.